 It’s not just hair and dust the V7 can suck up – if you’ve spilt cereal in the kitchen, got mud, small pebbles, or dried grass and straw in the car, the V7 can manage it all.

 One thing to keep in mind when cleaning kitchen accidents off hard floors is that the direct drive brush tends to fling grains away as you move the appliance back and forth.
 This can be a bit frustrating, but it’s not a unique problem to the V7.
-Most vacuum cleaners will do so unless the cleaner head is large with short bristles.
-In the case of the V7, the motorized cleaning tool is just too close to the ground.
+Most vacuum cleaners will do so as the bristles move along the floor surface.
 In cases like this, the Soft Roller cleaner head (also called the Fluffy attachment in some markets) that’s available with the newer models of Dyson’s handsticks is the best option.

-And as promised by Dyson, you do get almost the full 30 minutes of fade-free power on the standard setting.
-During our testing period, the V7 switched off once at the 29-minute mark, while during another cleaning session it gave out at the 32-minute mark.
+As promised by Dyson, you do get the full 30 minutes of fade-free power on the standard setting.
+During our testing period, the V7 switched off once at the 29-minute mark while, during another cleaning session, it gave out at the 32-minute mark.
 This might be enough time for a quick clean of a small apartment, but if you need to do a second round, you’ll need to wait a little over 3.5 hours for the battery to top up at the mains.
 If, at any time, you’re switching on the max setting, you’re not going to get more than 10 minutes of runtime with it on.

 Unlike the V10 and V11, there’s no real indication of how much battery life is left on the V7 – the only way you’ll know it needs to be plugged in is when the motor dies, which it does without any reduction in suction at all, in keeping with Dyson’s fade-free promise.
 The battery indicator lights on either side of the handle begin to flash (denoting the battery needs a top-up) only after the motor has switched off.